phetdam/touketsu/doc/source/user_guide/simple_mixin.rst

 Using the FrozenClass
 ---------------------

 However, in some instances, disallowing dynamic class instance attribute creation is not enough.
 Rather, one may want to make class instances immutable, in which case :class:`~touketsu.core.FrozenClass` should be used instead.
+Like :class:`~touketsu.core.NDClass`, :class:`~touketsu.core.FrozenClass` preserves all the normal Python class attributes and minimally affects class definitions and existing class inheritance structures.

 .. note::